 What are their fees—and are they hidden?

 Money managers don’t offer cash bonuses out of generosity.
-Often the manager that offers the biggest cash bonus can only afford to do so because it also charges the highest fees.
-Within a few months, the company will have recouped the entire bonus, but its fees stay sky high.
+Often, managers that offer the largest cash bonuses can only afford to do so because it also charges the highest fees.
+Within a few months, a company will have recouped the entire bonus, but its fees stay sky high.

 Our recommendation?
 Do a little math on how much you’ll be paying per year to keep your money with a manager before you take them up on the cash bonus.
 You’ll likely find that the bonus is a drop in the bucket when compared to the fees you’ll be paying over the five, 10, or even 30 years until retirement.